ICIJ/datashare-docs/server-mode/authentication-providers/dummy.md

 ![oauth](https://i.imgur.com/qec6c2k.jpg)

-But then you can enter whatever user or password, it will enter datashare.
+But then you can enter whatever user or password, it will enter Datashare.

 ## Example